 2.8 a Call to an Operator Personal Numbering Service or Personal Assistance Service;

-2.9 a BT 118 DQ Service Call;
+2.9 a 118 DQ Service Call;

 2.10 Such other services as BT may specify from time to time.

 3. If the Call is from voice to text phone, or vice versa, a Relay Operator shall be alerted and shall enter the Call to facilitate communication (paragraph 2 of Schedule 220 refers).